 Look for these signs of drain pan damage:

-• Visible rust spots or holes
+• Visible rust spots, pinholes, or corrosion

-• Cracks in the plastic
+• Cracks or splits in the plastic sections of the pan

 Loose or Disconnected Drain Pipe